blaind/webp-animation/README.md

 std::fs::write("my_animation.webp", webp_data).unwrap();
 ```

-See [docs](https://docs.rs/webp-animation/0.1.3/webp_animation/) for other encoding options, e.g.
+See the [documentation](https://docs.rs/webp-animation/latest/webp_animation) for other encoding options, e.g.
 for lossy encoding.
+For tuning the options, use the [`Encoder::new_with_options`](https://docs.rs/webp-animation/latest/webp_animation/struct.Encoder.html#method.new_with_options) method.

 ## Future plans